Going through a difficult time?

 In EMDR therapy, we stimulate the ‘stuck’ memories so that the brain can process them in the normal way it processes memories.
 This reduces the distress those memories cause you.
 EMDR therapy usually entails moving your eyes repeatedly from left to right, though it can involve other forms of bilateral stimulation.
 Apart from these bilateral stimulations, EMDR also involves other procedures that help reduce distress.
 All of this is integrated within a psychotherapeutic framework that allows you to make sense of these memories and better integrate them with the rest of your life.

-Sessions are usually weekly or fortnightly.
+Sessions are usually held weekly or fortnightly.
 This is something that we will decide in our first meeting and can review periodically.
 You are always free to end therapy at any point in time.
-However, I suggest that we discuss this and plan on having a closing session.
+However, I do suggest that you plan to attend for at least three sessions in order to get a feel of how therapy works for you as it is a process that necessitates some time.
+When you decide to end therapy, I suggest that we discuss this and plan on having a closing session.